AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/customer-attributes.md

 >[!NOTE]
 >
->If you've already established a source connection for Customer Attributes profile data, the option to connect with the source will be disabled.
+>If you've already established a source connection for Customer Attributes profile data, the option to connect with the source is disabled.

 ![](../../../../images/tutorials/create/customer-attributes/catalog.png)